 The John Batchelor Show is an essential tool for understanding the new order in the 21st Century.
 Each week John brings listeners breaking news with a carefully cultivated team of sources and correspondents around the world, providing information long before it hits the mainstream media.
 The John Batchelor Show is for the thoughtful listener who wants to understand the major players in the great ideological battle of the new millennium.

-On September 12, 2001, the day after the fall of the Twin Towers, WABC-AM in New York City recruited John Batchelor to go on the air until Osama bin Laden was either killed or captured.
-On March 12, 2003, one week before the attack on Iraq, ABC Radio Networks invited John to bring his experiences to syndication as America committed itself to what is known as the Long War.
+On September 12, 2001, the day after the fall of the Twin Towers, WABC radio recruited John Batchelor to go on the air until Osama bin Laden was either killed or captured.
+John has been on ever since, offering insightful commentary on such issues as the war on terrorism, the presidency, the national and global economies, and defending our civilization.